IlNonoP/LibreRecall/README.md

 # Installation
 ## Linux
-For install Libre recall on Linux you must download the repository and put in whichever directory.
-Move in "installer" directory and run "Gnu-linux_installer.py" (yuo need python installed).
-At this moment are supported Arch, and Debian installer.
-The program will install dependencies.
+For install Libre recall on Linux you can use the relase section for download the latest version.
+After the download you can unzip the archive and start the "Gnu-linux_installer.py".
 After that you can ran main.py in the "source" directory.
 Connect to "127.0.0.1:5000" to use the program.

 # Know problem